sevenapps/react-native-starter/readme.md

 - For iOS, you'll need to copy in your `GoogleService-Info.plist` to the `ios` directory.
 - For Android, you'll have to copy in your `google-services.json` to the `android` directory.

+# Firebase database setup

+This super simple example app expects you to have a root node in your database with a child of `names` which has a set of child nodes with random names for each value, like:

+example-app -
+  names -
+    0 - joe
+    1 - jane
+    2 - john
+    3 - ...